What to Do if Your Study Abroad Country Becomes Unsafe

 5. Be prepared to leave.

-Since the situation in Egypt is being driven by internal political conflict and is not targeting foreigners, it’s not an absolute must for foreigners to leave at this time.
-However, remember that any situation like this is unpredictable.
+Although the situation in your study abroad country may be driven by internal conflicts leading you to feel safe as a foreigner, it’s important to remember that any situation like that is unpredictable.
 Just in case, you should always have your travel basics – i.e. passport, visas, money and valuables – on you.

-In any case, where a study abroad situation becomes dangerous (for whatever reason) you should always be ready to leave in case your school decides on a last-minute evacuation.
+In any situation where a study abroad country becomes dangerous (for whatever reason) you should always be ready to leave in case your school decides on a last-minute evacuation.